 Investing.
 I angel invest with Fitcap and usually complete a few product or asset acquisitions through Reincubate each year.
 I was an investor and Wiggle's CTO through to its $230m breakout exit.
-I've funded or part-funded tours for a few bands, and I plan to continue investing in music.
+I like to fund or part-fund tours for musicians visiting the UK, and have recorded a few of their gigs.

 Non-profit & governance.
 I served on EO's Governance Committee for 3 years, was seconded to its Standing Finance Committee, and ran its UK chapter.
 This ran from setting policy alongside the General Counsel, to mediation and dispute resolution.
 I was founding chair of the Met Police’s Ward Panel for Pool of London, and of a local residents' association.
 I've been a non-exec director on several corporate boards, and enjoy being both a mentor and a mentee.

 Personal.
-I'm teetotal, a cancer-survivor, and I started my first company at 14.
+I'm teetotal vegetarian, a cancer-survivor, and I started my first company at 14.
 I was born in Europe, raised in New Zealand and Sussex, and live in London.
-I'm a married father, and we spend several months each year in the US.
+Most years I spend several months in the US.
 My work is values-led, and I'm passionate about creating great products.
 I wrote “So, you want to work in tech?” in 2016.